 Southwestern Meatloaf Burgers

 Glazing the burgers with chili sauce keeps them moist and adds extra flavor.
 Look for chili sauce (actually a spicy ketchup) in the condiments aisle of your grocery store.
-If you are making them ahead, store the burgers in the refrigerator until ready to use, up to overnight; otherwise, bake burgers as soon as they are formed.

 - Total Time: